 Expanded from Kairos Prison Ministry.
 Used also in teaching and counseling.

-Jacob, an East Texas farmer, raised prize-winning Bantam roosters, and his favorite rooster won blue ribbons at livestock shows and the State Fair.
+Jacob, an East Texas farmer, raised prize-winning Bantam roosters, and his favorite rooster won blue ribbons at the State Fair.
 Jacob had one son, Liam, whom he loved very much.
-On Liam’s 16th birthday, Jacob gave him a car and the son was overwhelmed with his father’s generosity.
-Liam wanted to drive it to town to show his friends, and Jacob agreed.
-It was a small country town, so Liam gave rides to friends and others.
+On Liam’s 16th birthday, Jacob gave him a used car and the son was overwhelmed with his father’s generosity.
+Liam wanted to drive it to town to show his friends and Jacob agreed.
+It was a small country town and Liam gave rides to others.
 As the sun was setting, Liam said goodbye to his companions and headed down the dirt road for home.
-He was late and he drove too fast.
+He was late and driving way too fast.

 Soon Liam drove through the family farm’s front gate, hit the brakes hard, and skidded into the front yard, striking his dad’s prize Bantam rooster.
 The car had rooster blood and feathers all over the front grill.
-Liam saw his father quietly rocking on the front porch.
-Jacob saw the whole thing.
+Liam saw his father quietly rocking on the front porch, seeing the whole thing.